harmony-one/s/progress/sun-hyuk-ahn.md

+ETH Denver Update:

+The rise of Bitcoin Layer 2 technologies presents an opportunity to harness idle Bitcoin assets for enhancing the security and liquidity of networks like Harmony.
+By integrating these innovations, Harmony aims to leverage Bitcoin's robustness and value, bridging traditional and modern blockchain capabilities.
+Babylon Staking Protocol allows for the mentioned properties.

+To integrate the Babylon Staking Protocol with Harmony the following specifications need to be developed: IBC (Inter Blockchain Communication) implementation, Babylon smart contract development, timestamping service integration, and finality gadget implementation.
+The following outlines a detailed approach for each of these components:

+1. IBC Implementation for Harmony
+Objective: Enable Harmony to communicate with the Babylon chain and other IBC-enabled blockchains for cross-chain interactions, enhancing interoperability within the Cosmos ecosystem.
+Approach: Adapt Harmony's existing infrastructure to support IBC modules, ensuring compatibility with the Cosmos SDK.
+This may involve developing custom relayer services or adapting existing ones to facilitate communication between Harmony's EVM architecture and the IBC protocol.
+Challenges: Ensuring compatibility with Harmony's EVM and PoS mechanisms, efficient message passing, and maintaining security during cross-chain communications.

+2. Babylon Smart Contract Development
+Objective: Develop EVM-compatible smart contracts on Harmony that can interact with the Babylon chain for staking, validation, and other protocol-specific functions.
+Approach: Design and deploy smart contracts that can:
+Handle staking from users, issuing corresponding tokens or receipts as proof of stake.
+Interact with IBC relayers to send and receive validation information and finality signatures.
+Ensure secure and efficient execution of protocol operations within the EVM environment.
+Challenges: Maintaining security in a cross-chain environment, optimizing for gas efficiency, and ensuring the contracts are upgradeable to adapt to future protocol changes.

+3. Timestamping Service Integration
+Objective: Integrate Harmony with the Babylon chain's Bitcoin timestamping service to enable synchronization with the Bitcoin network.
+Approach: Implement a mechanism within Harmony (possibly through smart contracts or protocol-level integration) that:
+Requests timestamping from the Babylon chain.
+Verifies and incorporates the timestamps into Harmony's blockchain to maintain accurate time references.
+Challenges: Ensuring the reliability and security of timestamp data, minimizing latency in timestamp retrieval and verification, and handling the potential for discrepancies between blockchain time and real-world time.

+4. Finality Gadget Implementation
+Objective: Implement a finality gadget within Harmony's PoS mechanism that is compatible with the Babylon protocol, enabling validators to sign finality signatures.
+Approach: Develop a component within Harmony's consensus mechanism that:
+Allows validators to generate and sign finality signatures upon reaching consensus.
+Communicates these signatures to the Babylon chain via IBC, ensuring they are recorded and acknowledged.
+Challenges: Integrating the finality gadget with Harmony's existing consensus protocol without compromising security or performance, ensuring the finality signatures are recognized and processed efficiently by the Babylon chain.

+Further research into the development and integration needs to be done.

+--

 2023-02-22 Thu: Completed last minute bug fixes and feature implementation for Eth Denver.

 2023-02-21 Wed: Completed all "slash" commands listed [here](https://xn--qv9h.s.country/p/human-protocol-social-shard-1-hcountry).